 The firespinner, hot on a wick or two or three or more, burns for this energy.
 This state of total flow.
 Thought relegated, the body and mind responds to the immediate.
 Sentences strike loquacity.
 Phrases pass no um or uh.
 The movements play out in hexadecimal to the casual observer but to a spinner, it’s binary: yes or no.

-No longer does the body log along the waves, the mind loses itself on a horizon, the soul drowns in the ocean.
+No longer does the body log along the waves, the mind loses itself on a horizon, the soul buoys the ocean.
 Spinning, with fire or no, is to surf along the crest of Jerry Garcia’s hands.
-Just writing that I am habited while inhabiting the music doesn’t cut it.
+Just writing that I am inhabited while inhabiting the music doesn’t cut it.

 Garcia once commented the Grateful Dead’s music features the architecture of conversation within each studio record, no less live, which speaks directly to listeners.
 It speaks to the flames spinning across my chest, arms and neck.
 It speaks to the beat that courses through my spine, lighting the nodes of every nervous cord like beacons.
 And it speaks even when it’s just Garcia alone, conversing no matter how long into the groove or far into the spin.